The benefits of tree planting - Earthwatch Europe

 Our large leafy friends also provide a cooling effect by reflecting sunlight and providing shade.
 This could be key to mitigating increasing temperatures and the ‘heat island’ effect in our cities.

 Woods also help to prevent flooding.
 They slow down the fall of rain by intercepting raindrops, allowing some rainwater to evaporate before it can reach the ground.
-Trees soak up water and their roots enable it to penetrate the soil faster.
-This results in less surface run-off and more water storage.

 These stalwart sentinels also stabilise the soils where they are planted, preventing soil erosion and improving fertility.